roslyncode/clubwebsite/workshops/2020-21/Animations/readme/README.md

 }
 ```
 ### Step 7
 Now you are done with the code!
 Make sure you save it and go back into your program folder to run it.
+You can change the colors and change the speed of the animation.
+Also, you can try to change the background using the workshop from last week.